peterbee/JambleBee/README.md

 Android
 -------
-All android applications are build with android studio, the offical Android development enviorment.
+All android applications are build with android studio, the official Android development environment.

 * Android Studio 1.1.0